patricksimpson/posts/2020/javascript-2020.md

 ---

 I love JavaScript.
 It's easy, to write, easy to understand.
 What I've noticed lately, is [unhealthy](https://npm.anvaka.com/#/view/2d/gatsby).
-It's tough to describe this problem, other than a simple "feeling" of increasing bloat, and decreasing understanding of the fundamentals (Check out Kyle Simpson's [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS).
-This is how I define quality (or the lack therof)).
+It's tough to describe this problem, other than a simple "feeling" of increasing bloat, and decreasing understanding of the fundamentals.
+Check out Kyle Simpson's [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS).
+This is how I define quality (or the lack therof).

 #### [Why React?](https://css-tricks.com/project-need-react/)